AashishRichhariya/openleaf/README.md

 ## Contribute to openleaf

 This project is open source under the MIT license.
-Contributions and feedback are welcome!
+Contributions and feedback are welcome on [GitHub](https://github.com/AashishRichhariya/openleaf)!

 - 🐛 Found a bug?
 [Open an issue](https://github.com/AashishRichhariya/openleaf/issues) on GitHub
 - 💡 Have a feature idea?
 [Share it](https://github.com/AashishRichhariya/openleaf/issues) on GitHub
 - 💻 Want to contribute code?
 [Submit a pull request](https://github.com/AashishRichhariya/openleaf/pulls)
+- ⭐ Enjoying openleaf?
+Spread the word or star us on [GitHub](https://github.com/AashishRichhariya/openleaf)!

 ## Technical Details